Record hat trick of own goals leads US over New Zealand 5-0 - NewsBreak

 “We’re excited about the win.
 They needed to see goals and that’s good.
 We’re hoping that this is just the beginning,” Andonovski said.
 “I thought that we were we were able to impose ourselves early on and set up a rhythm of pace that that suits us.”

-Hatch entered at the start of the second half scored her third goal in the last three games for the national team in the 50th minute on a header from the center of the box from Huerta's cross.
+Hatch entered at the start of the second half scored her third goal in the last three games for the national team in the 50th minute on a .

 “We’ve been working on swinging the ball around to our outside backs and our wingers and making sure that we’re available in the box,” Hatch said, “Laid a nice one across the face of the goal and I was able to head it in.
 So good cross and easy finish.”

-Pugh scored in stoppage time, splitting two defenders on a breakaway in the 93rd minute for her first international goal since Oct.
+Pugh scored in stoppage time, in the 93rd minute for her first international goal since Oct.
 3, 2019.

 New Zealand’s best opportunity came in the 32nd minute when Olivia Chance’s shot from the penalty area went widet.